Tuesday, June 6, 2017

 B: It seems to me that we did something like enrolling them as members so they could say they were members doing some volunteer.
 We did pay them something but that was off the record and, if anyone tried to stop them for commercial trucking without proper permits, or anything, they could show something to prove they were members.

 You didn't say anything about going up and painting 60 before we moved it. that's the day I was with you, so I remember.
 We were in a Model A Ford coupe with a rumble seat that was one of Earl Bacon's better buys, you know, "Better buy it before it falls apart." and you were driving.
 I was in the middle of the front seat, and we synchronized our actions so when you put the clutch down, I'd shift the gear to whatever was needed.
-I think Ted and Horton and Lou Phinney were with us.
+I think Ted, Horton, and Lou Phinney, were with us.
 They had gallon cans of paint around their feet and we painted it red on the upper side panel and yellow on the lower.
 I think we painted some numbers so that they looked something like they should have.
 I remember I went around picking up all the old mica washers for the resistor grids and everyone else thought I was foolish, but it struck me they'd be very valuable if we ever had to change resistor grids.

-We spent the full day and so, when the car was moved, it had reasonably good-looking paint.
+We spent the full day and so when the car was moved, it had reasonably good-looking paint.

 60 was on a truck that John and some others got from a work car in Portland and couldn't afford motors.